No snow? For cash-strapped cities, a gift from heavens

 "It's money and resources we have not had to spend yet," said Matt Smith, spokesman for Chicago Streets and Sanitation.
 "But Chicago winters last more than a month."

-Indianapolis Public Works spokeswoman Kara Brooks said the city, which spent $3.2 million in snow removal by this time last winter, has spent only $253,000 this winter so far.
+Indianapolis Public Works spokeswoman Kara Brooks said the city, which spent $3.2 million on snow removal by this time last winter, has spent only $253,000 this winter so far.

 But there's no thought of moving the money saved to other expenses yet because "we still have a lot of winter ahead of us," Brooks said.